OSGP/Documentation/chapter4/section5.md

 Some information on GitBook and using Markdown can be found [here](http://help.gitbook.com/), more elaborate information on GitHub-flavored Markdown is found [here](https://help.github.com/articles/github-flavored-markdown/).
 If you like to upload illustation, you can use git or [Github](https://help.github.com/articles/adding-a-file-to-a-repository/)

-If you are completely new to this and you need help to get started, fire an issure in the documenation repository.
+If you are completely new to this and you need help to get started, file an issue in the documentation repository.

 ### 4.5.1 Chapters in the documentation